CPSC-1517/cpsc-1517-workbook-jan2024-a02-dgilleland/Agenda.md

 ## Jan 18

+- [ ] Discuss the Take-Home Lab Exercises
 - [ ] Resume **WindChill** demo
 - [ ] **Homework!**
   - [ ] In VS Code: *Help -> Welcome*, then follow the "Get Started with C# DevKit"